 Create a shortlist of 3-5 attorneys you like best and contact them to schedule a consultation.
 By meeting with a prospective attorney, you'll get a better feel for their work style and if they are the right fit for your case.

 A personal injury lawyer helps individuals who have sustained injuries in accidents to recover financial compensation.
 These funds are often needed to pay for medical treatment, make up for lost wages and provide compensation for injuries suffered.
 Sometimes a case that seems simple at first may become more complicated.
 In these cases, consider hiring an experienced personal injury lawyer.
 Read more

 Be prepared to be turned down by a few attorneys.

+Some attorneys may turn down your case if it is below a certain dollar amount.
+They may also say no if proving fault is dicey.
 See 10 reasons a personal injury attorney may turn down your case for a peek into the perspective of a car accident attorney who is evaluating your case.

 Sit down with the attorney and talk about your personal injury claim.
 When you do so, you should bring documents such as:

 Most attorneys will not charge you for this initial consultation.
 If the attorney wants to charge you just for the first meeting, you may want to find a different attorney.

 After you talk about your accident claim, here are some important questions to ask: